Students and AIRC

 What Students Should Know About Working With International Education AgentsInternational education agents have many different business models.
 Some charge students for their services.
 Others receive payment from institutions following successful placement of a student.
 In some cases agents may receive payments both from the student and the institution.
 It is within your rights to know who is paying your agent.
 If in doubt, ask your agent or institutions you are considering attending.

-What is an agent?AIRC defines an educational agency as an organization, company or association that recruits and places students into accredited colleges, universities and other educational institutions on a commercial 'fee for service' basis.
+What is an agent?AIRC defines an educational agency as an organization, company or association that recruits and places students into accredited colleges, universities, secondary schools and other educational institutions on a commercial 'fee for service' basis.

 How agents are compensated:Agents are generally compensated for their placement services through a fee for placement, or commission.
 This may be a per capita fee or a service agreement fee.
 The compensation arrangement is spelled out through a contract with the recruiting educational institution.
 Agencies in some parts of the world also charge fees to the students for their services.